Saidhury/text-summarizer/README.md

 ## Installation

-To run this app locally, follow these steps:
+To run this app locally, open command prompt in your desired folder and follow these steps:

 1. **Clone the repository:**